uvarc/rc-learning/content/courses/opencv/index.md

 ## Loading Images

 The `imread` function is used to read images from files.
-Images are represented as a multi-dimensional [NumPy](https://numpy.org) arrays.
+Images are represented as a multidimensional [NumPy](https://numpy.org) arrays.
 Learn more about NumPy arrays [here](/courses/python_introduction/numpy_ndarrays/).
-The multi-dimensional properties are stored in an image's `shape` attribute, e.g. number of rows (height) x number of columns (width) x number of channels (depth).
+The multidimensional properties are stored in an image's `shape` attribute, e.g. number of rows (height) x number of columns (width) x number of channels (depth).

 ```python: